The GUAPOS project. VI: the chemical inventory of shocked gas: Data analysis

-To make a comparison between the chemical inventory of the G31.41 shock and that of the neighboring hot core, we have also analyzed in this work the emission of molecules that have been identified in G31.41 shock (Sect. \ref{sec:detceted_mols}) but were not included in previous GUAPOS works of the G31.41 core.
-These species includes 10 additional molecular species (and 2 additional isotopologues).
-The analysis of the spectra of the hot core was done following the same procedure described in GUAPOS V (\citealt{Lopez-Gallifa2024}).
-When the AUTOFIT tool did not converge, we fixed the values of the velocity and/or the FWHM to 96.5 km s$^{-1}$ and 7.0 km s$^{-1}$, respectively, both different from the values used for the shock region.
+To compare the chemical inventory of the G31.41 shock and that of the neighboring hot core, we also analyzed the emission of molecules toward G31.41 core that were identified in the G31.41 shock (Sect. \ref{sec:detceted_mols}) but not included in previous GUAPOS works.
+These species includes ten additional molecular species (and two additional isotopologs).
+We analyzed the spectra of the hot core following the same procedure as in Paper V (\citealt{Lopez-Gallifa2024}).
+When the AUTOFIT tool did not converge, we fixed the values of the velocity and/or the FWHM to 96.5 km s$^{-1}$ and 7.0 km s$^{-1}$, respectively, which are both different from the values used for the shock region.
 Similarly, for $T_{\rm ex}$, we used 50 and 150 K for molecules with < 6 atoms and $\geq$ 6 atoms, respectively.
-If the molecule is optically thick, we used the isotopologues to obtain the corrected column density by applying the same isotopic ratios as in GUAPOS V \citep{Lopez-Gallifa2024}.
-For the molecules that are not detected in the hot core, we computed column density upper limits using the brightest and most unblended transition according to the LTE model.
-Due to the chemical richness of the hot core, the spectrum barely contains line-free channels, and hence we cannot use the same MADCUBA procedure used towards the shock.
-In this case, as previously done in GUAPOS V (\citealt{Lopez-Gallifa2024}), we fixed $T_{\rm ex}$, {\rm v}, and FWHM (to the values already explained in this section), and we increased the column density ($N$) until the LTE predicted model is no more visually compatible with the observed spectrum.
+If the molecule was optically thick, we used the isotopologs to obtain the corrected column density by applying the same isotopic ratios as in Paper V \citep{Lopez-Gallifa2024}.
+For the molecules that were not detected in the hot core, we computed upper limits to the column density using the brightest and most unblended transition according to the LTE model.
+Due to the chemical richness of the hot core, the spectrum barely contains line-free channels, and we were therefore unable to use the same MADCUBA procedure as toward the shock.
+In this case, as previously done in Paper V (\citealt{Lopez-Gallifa2024}), we fixed $T_{\rm ex}$, {\rm v}, and FWHM (to the values already explained in this section), and we increased the column density ($N$) until the LTE-predicted model was no longer visually compatible with the observed spectrum.